 The purpose of this section is to report the income of your business.
 It’s also where you’ll calculate your gross profit and your gross income.

-- Line 1: Gross receipts or sales―This is the total amount of all products and services sold to your customers before taking into account any product returns or other related costs to generate those sales.
-If you’ve received any Form 1099-NECs from your customers, make sure the amounts are included in Line 1.
+- Line 1: Gross receipts or sales—this is the total amount of all products and services sold to your customers before taking into account any product returns or other related costs to generate those sales.
+If you’ve received any Form 1099-NECs from your customers, ensure the amounts are included in Line 1.

 - Line 3: Enter the difference between your total income and any refunds given to customers here.

 - Line 6: Report any income that doesn’t come from your normal business operations.
 This is often listed as Other Income on your P&L statement.
-For our example, we’re including Late Fee Income of $20 from our P&L statement.
+For our example, I included my Late Fee Income of $20 from my P&L statement.

 The expenses incurred by your business reduce its profit, and this translates to a lower tax liability.
 Most of the fields in Part II are self-explanatory, and you can pull this information from your P&L statement.